ManticoreGamesInc/platform-documentation/src/references/game_events.md

 ## Overview

 **Game Events** are designed to help increase engagement and retention in your games.
-Users will be able to browse events for all games or view events creator for specific games on the game details page.
+Users will be able to browse events for all games or view events created for specific games on the game details page.

 **Game Events** are available to everyone, however, Creators in the Perks Program will have the ability to create more events, and with a longer length.